 Types of Lube

 There are two main types of lubricant that you can buy: silicone-based and water-based.
-Water-based lubes wash off easily with a generous amount of water, and a lick or splash or water can rejuvenate them.
+Water-based lubes wash off easily with a generous amount of water, like when you’re having sex in a body of water and a lick or splash or water can rejuvenate them.
 These lubes can be thicker or thin depending on the formula, but they may get sticky as they dry.
 Furthermore, water-based lube might need a reapplication or two

 In comparison, silicone lubes are often thinner and tend to feel slicker for longer, which makes them good for longer sessions.
 Silicone doesn’t get sticky as it dries, so it can double as a sensual massage product.
 The trade-off is that silicone-based lubes are harder to wash off.
 You’ll definitely need soap and water to get the feeling off your hands and naughty bits, and some people think that silicone lubes feel unnatural.